Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Background

 \section{Background}

-We formulate our problem as a decentralized multi-agent imitation learning problem in partially observable Markov decision process (POMDP) for analyzing their observations, with the assumption that biological multi-agents may behave as decentralized agents in the short-term (e.g., several seconds).
-Our model includes observation and policy models based on the learning of partial observation and nonlinear dynamics with mechanical constraints, respectively.
-Here, we introduce imitation learning for decentralized multi-agent in POMDP, observation models with attention mechanism, sequential generative models for the policy modeling, and biomechanical constraints.
+We formulate our problem as a decentralized multi-agent imitation-learning problem in a partially observable Markov decision process (POMDP) to analyze their observations, with the assumption that multiple agents in team sports may behave in a decentralized manner in a certain period (e.g., several seconds) because players have limited resources (e.g., time and observation) to decide their appropriate actions.
+Here, we introduce the background of elements in our model: imitation learning for a decentralized POMDP, observation models with an attention mechanism, sequential generative models for policy modeling, and biomechanical constraints.